Fears over Spain linger despite banking plan

 “It’s bad news.
 The plan is well-thought through but it will disappoint the markets as the state is not backing it through public financial guarantees on the future losses,” said one banker close to Bank of Spain and involved in the restructuring talks.

-The banker was not authorized to speak to the press, like many of the financial experts still hoping for a role in sorting out Spain’s finances.
+The banker was not authorised to speak to the press, like many of the financial experts still hoping for a role in sorting out Spain’s finances.

 Spanish banks stocks fell on the government’s announcement on Friday, while Spanish country risk rose.